 You may wear contact lenses to the hospital, but you must remove them prior to surgery.
 Please bring a storage case with you.

-If you are having surgery, please contact the admitting department, and we will be happy to answer your questions.
-Please be sure to pre-register by calling the admitting department before coming to the hospital.
+If you are having surgery, please contact the admitting department and we will be happy to answer your questions.
+Please be sure to pre-register online or by calling the admitting department before coming to the hospital.

-During surgery and the initial recovery period, your family and friends may stay in the waiting area.
+During surgery and the initial recovery period, your family and friends may stay in the main lobby on the first floor.
 Immediately following surgery, your physician will meet with your family in the waiting area to let them know how the procedure went and to discuss post-operative care.
 Additional, detailed information about what to expect can be found in Surgery.

 The intercom system in your room is mounted on the wall above the bedside table.
 This system is used for direct voice contact with the staff members at the nursing station.

 Extending from the intercom is a pillow speaker that can be clipped to your bed for convenience.
 To call the nursing station, press the top bar marked "NURSE" and a staff member will respond via the intercom.
 When the nursing staff member answers, please make your request in a normal speaking voice.
 Some beds have the nurse call button built into the siderail.
 Please clarify with your nurse as to which nurse call system you have.

 Fall prevention is a joint responsibility between patients, family members, and the healthcare team.
 Your medical condition may change your ability to move safely.
 In fact, patients often fall because they are on medications that make them dizzy or drowsy, they are weak and unsteady due to illness or medical procedures, or because they've been sitting or lying down for long periods.
 Your fall risk is assessed when you come in to the hospital and this assessment is repeated frequently during your stay.
 If you are at risk of falling, a yellow tab is placed on your hospital I.D. band.

 Because we are committed to your safety, we will require that you: